kindista/kindista/src/to-do.md

 [ ] make labels into h2 tags where appropriate
-[ ] test thursday/friday inventory digests to see if that killed lisp [ ] lower activity-rank of self posts
+[ ] add kindista group to all new and existing account contact lists [ ] lower activity-rank of self posts
 [ ] signup page clears info when you select "group"
 [ ] ask shaylor about top color borders for activity items